 There are possible solutions with Zapier using ‘web hooks‘.
 Again though, you might need some IT backup with that one.

-This’ll be part of the work involved when planning your ideal integrations setup.
+That’ll be part of the work involved when planning your ideal integration setup.

 We’d certainly be in that bracket at this time.
 (Our HIRELocker recruitment software can integrate with HRLocker for example.)

 Yet we’re open-minded and ultimately just want to deliver workable solutions.
 This thinking will define what we do and don’t offer going forward.